drhelius/grpc-demo/README.md

 }
 ```

-- After modifying the `*_types.go` file always run the following command to update the generated code for that resource type:
+- After modifying any `*_types.go` files always run the following command to update the generated code for that resource type:

 ```bash
 $ make generate
 ```

 - Depending on what you want to achieve you will watch a *primary* resource and some *secondary* ones.
-You can also add predicates to choose what will trigger the reconciler and what will not:
+You can also add predicates to choose what will trigger the reconciler and what will not.
+This operator watches `DemoServices` as the primary resource.
+Additionaly it watches `Deployments`, `Services` and `Routes` as secondary resources:

 ```go
 predCR := predicate.Funcs{